 Pinch your belly.
 Seriously.
 Pinch it all over.

 Start by pinching the tiniest bit of skin and pulling it away from your body.
 If it feels like it’s tethered to something underneath of it and it doesn’t go very far, this is a pretty good indication that the fascia is still intact.
 If you pinch it and you can pull it away from the rest of your body for quite a ways, this is generally indicative of damage to your fascia.
 The degree that your skin pulls away is generally correlated with the amount of damage to your fascia.
 More pulling = more damage.

 Try different places on your belly.
 If you’re not sure if you’re pulling a lot or a little, compare it to a different part of your body—like your forearm.
 Just make sure that you pinch the tiniest bit of skin that you can.

 Now, pinch as deep as you can.
 As much as you can pinch.
 Is it an inch?
 A handful?
 This is your fat.
 If you can grab a big ol’ handful of belly fat in the front—or wherever your belly protrudes—that’s likely at least part of your issue.
 But if there isn’t much to pinch, then fat is not likely to blame.

 You should now have a decent understanding of your skin, your fascia, and your fat.
 The last two tests will help you understand how your muscles affect your post baby body.

 2. The Picture Test

 Strip down to a level at which you feel comfortable.
-If you want, you can take all of your clothes off, but a sports bra and shorts is plenty (a fitted shirt, if you’re just not feeling it).
+Think sports bra and shorts or a fitted shirt, if you’re just not feeling it.
 Balance your camera somewhere so that it gets a good lens-full of your torso—shoulders to hips or head to toe, either will do.
-Then set the timer and go stand in front of it.
+Then, set the timer and go stand in front of it.
 Be sure to stand sideways, feet 90 degrees to the camera, and let it take your picture in profile.